nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 1. Click the **Deploy** button to deploy your contract on-chain.
 MetaMask opens and asks you to confirm the transaction.

 1. After you deploy your contract, copy the address from the **Deployed Contracts** list in Remix.
-Before you can request randomness from VRF v2, you must add this address as an approved consumer on your subscription account.
+Before you can request randomness from VRF v2, you must add this address as an approved consuming contract on your subscription account.

    ![Example showing the contract address listed under the Contracts list in Remix](/images/vrf/getContractAddress.png)